There's a different equity story being told by sentiment: LifeStance Health Group Inc. (LFST). - The Dwinnex

-As of close of business last night, LifeStance Health Group Inc.’s stock clocked out at 7.32, down -8.16% from its previous closing price of $7.97.
-In other words, the price has decreased by $+0.10 from its previous closing price.
-On the day, 507409 shares were traded.
-LFST stock price reached its highest trading level at $8.20 during the session, while it also had its lowest trading level at $7.81.
+In the latest session, LifeStance Health Group Inc. (NASDAQ: LFST) closed at 7.69 up 8.31% from its previous closing price of $7.10.
+In other words, the price has increased by $+0.59 from its previous closing price.
+On the day, 817081 shares were traded.
+LFST stock price reached its highest trading level at $7.76 during the session, while it also had its lowest trading level at $6.95.

 Top 5 Cheap Stocks to Own Right Now